quil-lang/magicl/doc/dev-how-to.md

 This defines `fma` as the main API function, and `fma-lisp` as the generic function implementing `fma`.
-If we want to implement `fma` in a specific backend, we can use the same form, but adding the backend's name as an option.
-For example, if we are implementing this function with BLAS acceleration, we can specify the `:blas` backend:
+If we want to implement `fma` in a specific backend, we can use `extend-function` to extend `fma` into the backend.
+For example, if we are extending this function with BLAS acceleration, we can specify the `:blas` backend and write,

 ```
-(define-extensible-function (fma fma-blas :blas) (a x b)
+(extend-function (fma fma-blas :blas) (a x b)
   (:method (a x b)
     (some-funny-blas-function a x b)))
 ```